michaeldiniz/U-NET-4DS-Forward-Modelling/README.md

 ## 1. Install the dependencies
 The model is implemented using PyTorch.
 The full list of used libraries can be found in requirements.txt.

 ```
 pip install -r requirements.txt
 ```

 ## 2. Data

 To demonstrate the performance of our proposal, we applied our methodology to the open-access UNISIM IV Benchmark.
-The raw data of UNISIM IV can be found at ... .
-The data converted to tensors compatible with PyTorch is located in the folder ./dataset/tensors/Lx_features, where x ∈ {1,2,3}.
+The raw data of UNISIM IV can be found at  https://www.unisim.cepetro.unicamp.br/benchmarks/br/unisim-iv.
+The data converted to tensors compatible with PyTorch is located in the folder "./dataset/tensors/Lx_features", where x ∈ {1,2,3}.

 For each map, the input data is represented in the file "prepro_X.pt".
-This file contains a tensor with dimensions (100, 8, 46, 46).
+This file contains a tensor with dimensions [100, 8, 46, 46].

 The first dimension represents each simulation model contained in each map.
-The second dimension represents each of the physical properties used as input to the model.
-The order of these properties can be found in the file "ordem_modelos.pkl" in this same folder.
+The second dimension represents each of the physical properties used as input to the model, the order of these properties can be found in the file "ordem_modelos.txt" in this same folder.
 The last two dimensions represent the height and width of each map.

+The output data can be used in the original dimension 94 x 78 and in the adapted dimension 46 x 46; these data are stored respectively in the files "prepro_dRMS_y.pt" and "prepro_y.pt".

 ## 3. Usage
 Follow the instructions to run the code: